Azure-Samples/active-directory-dotnet-daemon/README.md

 1. Find the app key `todo:TodoListResourceId` and replace the existing value with the App ID URI you registered earlier for the TodoListService app.
 For instance use `https://<your_tenant_name>/TodoListService`, where `<your_tenant_name>` is the name of your Azure AD tenant.
 1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the TodoListService project (by default `https://localhost:44321/`).

-**NOTE:** The TodoListService's `ida:Audience` and TodoListDaemon's `todo:TodoListResourceId` app key values must not only match the App ID URI you configured, but they must also match each other exactly, including case.
+**NOTE:** The TodoListService's `ida:Audience` and TodoListDaemon's `todo:TodoListResourceId` app key values must not only match the App ID URI you configured, but they must also match each other exactly.
+This includes case.
 Otherwise calls to the TodoListService /api/todolist endpoint will fail with "Error: unauthorized".

 ### Step 4: Run the sample

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

-> Explain how to Explore the sample.
+See the scenario section above to understand how to run the sample

 ## How to deploy this sample to Azure